my1396/Econ-Study/_posts/2024-02-18-Norsk-Grammar.md

     Jeg sover på soverommet. → I am sleeping in the bedroom.

     Det ligger klær på soverommet. → There are clothes lying in the bedroom.

+    På hybelen → in the dorm room; «hybel» is a small apartment, often a single room with a shared bathroom and kitchen, typically used by students or young people.

     <span class="env-green">i</span> hagen / garasjen / kjelleren / stua / loftet / boden / gangen / balkongen [<span class="env-green">-en / -ei 用 «i»</span>]

     Jeg slapper av i stua. → I am relaxing in the living room.

+  - Some places can be used with both «på» and «i»

+    på/i kantina → at the cafeteria
+    på/i butikken → at the store
+    på/i teateret → at the theater

 --------------------------------------------------------------------------------